Dominic Raab: With hindsight I wouldn't have gone on holiday

 "The military planners are firming up the details of the time they'll need at the end to draw down their own staff, personnel and equipment.
 We'll get the details of that, I'm sure, shortly," he said.

-He added that the UK wanted to keep using "every hour and day that we've got left" to fly remaining British nationals out of the country, as well as Afghans who worked for the British and other vulnerable individuals.
+He added that the UK wanted to keep using "every hour and day that we've got left" to fly British nationals and eligible Afghans out of the country.

-The UK had evacuated more than 9,000 people from Afghanistan since 15 August, including 2,000 people in the last 24 hours, he said.
+The UK has evacuated more than 9,000 people from Afghanistan since 15 August, including 2,000 people in the last 24 hours, he said.

+Mr Raab was also pressed on whether the deadline for troops to leave Afghanistan was midnight on 30 or 31 August, after a White House press secretary was unable to confirm the exact timeframe.

+In response, he said: "I think it's going right the way up to the end of the calendar month", adding that there would be "further details in due course".